lemotdesign/one-click-hugo-cms/site/content/baiting-programs-systems/_index.md

       {{< youtube 0XtxOUnOzd0 >}}

-      ### Trelona vs. Sentricon: Making the Choice
+    heading: " What Sets Trelona Apart"
+    imageUrl: img/trealona-baiting-station.jpg
+  - text: >-
+      We normally recommend Trelona over Sentrion baiting for three main
+      reasons:

+      **Integration:** Here at Conquer Termites, we can integrate the Trelona Advance Termite Bait System into a comprehensive termite management plan, complemented by products like Termidor Residual or Termidor HE.

+      **Price:** The replenishment of the bait capsules are cheaper than a Sentricon bait rod.

-      When stacked against other products, Trelona ATBS showcases several notable merits.
+      **More bait:** When stacked against other products, Trelona ATBS showcases several notable merits.
 It boasts 50% more bait in every application and remains unparalleled in its ability to be used alongside the Termidor range.

-      Seasoned Termidor pest professionals can integrate the Trelona Advance Termite Bait System into a comprehensive termite management plan, complemented by products like Termidor Residual or Termidor HE.
-With a reputation spanning over two decades, Termidor has cemented its place as a reliable termite solution.
-To connect with a certified Termidor specialist, visit [termidor.com.au](https://www.termidor.com.au/).
+    heading: "Trelona vs. Sentricon: Making the Choice"
-    imageUrl: img/termite-treatment-baiting-system.png
+    imageUrl: img/trelona-vs-sentricon.jpg
-    heading: Trealona Baiting System
 ---